milessabin/spray-json-shapeless/README.md

 ## Installation from Git Repository (for ENSIME hackers)

 ENSIME is an sbt project and we have a custom sbt task, 'dist', that generates the distributable directory structure.
 When hacking ENSIME, you don't want to run the ensime server directly from the git clone.
 First, run 'sbt dist'.
-Then, follow the install instructions above, using CLONE_DIR/dist as your ensime-root.
+Then, follow the install instructions above, using CLONE_DIR/dist as your server-root.

 ## Usage